efeefe/is/pages/02.stuff/02.lectures-talks-presentations/item.md

 ### ESOCITE, Campinas

-Presentation of paper "An online co-design lab: reuse.city" in the Working Group Emergent Technologies of the Latin-American Conference on Social Studies of Science.
+Presentation of paper "An online co-design lab: reuse.city" in the Working Group Emergent Technologies of the Latin-American Conference on Social Studies of Science and Technology.

 ### Livable Cities, London